NawarAli1912/EventZen/README.md

 - **User Management:** Robust user account handling with roles, permissions, and authentication mechanisms.
 - **Attendee Tracking:** Monitor and manage event participants with detailed attendee information and engagement tracking.
 - **Scalable Architecture:** Designed using Modular Monolith principles to ensure scalability and maintainability.
-- **RESTful API:** Intuitive HTTP API adhering to REST standards for easy integration and usage.
+- **RESTful API:** Intuitive HTTP API adhering to practical and used REST standards for easy integration and usage.

 ## Architecture